-In response to earlier feedback, public realm and landscaping have become central to our alternative proposals.
+In response to earlier feedback, public realm and landscaping have become central to our proposals.
 We want to create a safe and welcoming environment, where residents and visitors alike can meet and spend time – a hub for the community.

-Our alternative plans propose almost double the amount of public space compared with the approved scheme and feature a new, large public square.
+Our current plans propose almost double the amount of public space compared with the approved scheme and feature a new, large public square.
 This will be open at its west-facing end towards Burnt Ash Road.
 Surrounding buildings have been designed to ensure that the square receives sunlight throughout the day.

 It will be a public space where people can sit out and relax over a cup of coffee or a bite to eat, sheltered from street traffic.
 Pedestrian routes from the square to Eltham Road, Burnt Ash Road and Carston Close will help to create a lively environment and provide viable trading conditions for shops and cafés.